AmrAnwar/LangGraph-UI-SDK/README.md

-# LangGraph-UI-SDK
+# langgraph-ui-sdk
-LangGraph user interface SDK requires only JavaScript or Typescript to have chat component connected to your server or LangGraph cloud directly.
+LangGraph user interface SDK requires only JavaScript or Typescript to have chat component connected to your server or LangGraph cloud directly

 ![image](./images/intro.png)

+setup can be done using npm install or CDN in HTML file directly

-## Set up
+## Set up using npm

 Install the package
 ```bash
 npm install langgraph-ui-sdk